Transform International

 Vice-Chair, Pennye Nixon

 In 2003, Pennye Nixon founded Etta Projects, a US and Bolivian non-profit organization working in Bolivia with rural villages to provide access to clean water, sanitation and improved village health.
-Prior to founding Etta Projects Pennye practiced as a child, family and marriage therapist.
+Prior to founding Etta Projects Pennye practised as a child, family and marriage therapist.
 She holds an M.A. in Psychology from Pacific Lutheran University and a B.A. in Human Services from the University of Tennessee.
 Ms. Nixon was awarded the RESULTS Kitsap Peninsula Global Humanitarian Award for her work with global poverty and the International Woman of the Year Award by the city of Montero, Bolivia.

 Jim McGill, Director